iogbole/israelo/_posts/2021-01-05-ckad-prep-guide.md

 In summary, there’s no such thing as over-preparation in my opinion, the exam is hard, no doubt.
 Use practice environments that can vet and score your performance under time pressure — good examples are killer.sh and KodeKloud.

 I attempted 17 out of the 19 questions and I scored 82%.

+Please post a comment below if you have any questions.

-Good luck and stay hungry.
+Good luck and stay hungry!

 <i class="aligncenter"> Notice : This blog was first published on [medium](https://iogbole.medium.com/ckad-1-18-exam-preparation-notes-6c91f8140393) </i>